dangoriaynov/speedy_econt_shipping/readme.txt

  - currency to be used

 == Prerequisites ==
- - contact Speedy and Econt couriers to provide you with API access
+ - contact Speedy courier to provide you with API access
- - store username (should be digits only) and password provided by them
+ - store username (should be digits only) and password provided in the settings

 == Setup steps ==
  - install and activate plugin
- - create 1 shipping method (with any name)
+ - create 1 fixed_fee shipping method
- - open plugin' settings and specify all the parameters requested + data obtained in prerequisites
+ - open plugin' settings and specify all the parameters requested
  - click [Save] button
  - wait till data is refreshed (for first set - wait for 1 minute, for subsequent change - at 3:05 AM daily)
  - add few items to your cart and proceed to checkout